-Your application needs to be filled in electronically and emailed to roffice@uclan.ac.uk.
-Please insert in the subject line of your email the acronym of the committee that needs to deal with your application.
-Committee acronyms are BAHSS, PSYSOC or STEMH - click here to see the list of Schools associated with each ethics committee.
+Your application needs to be filled in electronically and emailed to EthicsInfo@uclan.ac.uk.
+Please insert in the subject line of your email the acronym of the Ethics Review Panel that needs to deal with your application.
+Ethics Review Panel acronyms are BAHSS, PSYSOC or STEMH - click here to see the list of Schools associated with each Ethics Review Panel.